deepikap1/PC_Problem/README.md

 4.Also, notice that semCon is initialized with no available permits.
 This ensures that put( ) executes first.
 The ability to set the initial synchronization state is one of the more powerful aspects of a semaphore.

-# To compile the file:
-open your terminal and type
-$ javac filename.java

-# To run the generated class file, use
-$ java filename